prajjwal531/AMAZON-AWS/Readme.md

 This Document can be used to set up local environment and know more about application process.
 perquisites: Anisble and boto3 should be installed

-<h1>1.
-Setup Local environment:</h1> This is the first step and required in order to get started. we need to run environmentsetup.sh and pass
+#1.
+Setup Local environment:
-                            three arguments in given order below.
+ This is the first step and required in order to get started. we need to run environmentsetup.sh and pass three arguments in given order below.
 1. aws_access_key_id
 2. aws_secret_access_key
 3. region